C4ptainCrunch/thesis/source/index.rst

 .. todo:: Explain here what i'm going to do in my thesis, why it is interesting and why it is new.

 In Section 2, we present Awale in detail.
 We then introduce Game Theory frameworks in Section 3.
-Section 4 reviews various approaches to solve Awale: retrograde analysis, :math:`\alpha-\beta`-pruning Minimax, and basic Monte Carlo Tree Search.
+Section 4 reviews various approaches to solve Awale: retrograde analysis, :math:`\alpha\beta`-pruning Minimax, and basic Monte Carlo Tree Search.
 In Section 5, we describe more advanced versions of MCTS and in particular UCT.
 Section 6 presents some empirical results (simulations) allowing to compare several MCTS algorithms and Section 7 concludes.